joolowweng/cleverfiller/README.md

 # CleverFiller

-(Still in development)
+> [!Warning]

-## Overview
+> ## Overview

-A tampermonkey script that fills form fields, using AI to find the best match data for the fields.
+> A tampermonkey script that fills form fields, using AI to find the best match data for the fields.

 ## Installation